Aman-Haris/The-Sentient-Sip/README.md

 # The Sentient Sip ☕🤖

-An AI-powered café where **Jeeves**, your snarky digital waiter, serves up conversation alongside imaginary coffee.
+An AI-powered café where Rita, your snarky digital waiter, serves up conversation alongside imaginary coffee.
 Built with Mistral AI and Python.

 ## Features
 - Multi-turn dialogues with a personality-driven NPC.